Civil Engineering MEng (Hons)

 30 credits

 This module covers the fundamentals of structural analysis along with an introduction to stress analysis and design.
-The behaviour of statically determinate structures, their properties and the effect of different types of static loading will be studied.
+You will study the behaviour of statically determinate structures, their properties and the effect of different types of static loading.
 The theoretical principles will be verified by laboratory testing under the Mechanics of Materials module.
 An analysis of trusses and simple structural elements will be developed qualitatively and quantitatively using numerical skills that are necessary for a thorough understanding of the behaviour of structures and structural systems.

 Sustainability for Professional Practice